Kenneth E. Hagin: Evangelistic Association

-At a camp meeting in 1973, Hagin announced the creation of a "Bible training center."
 In 1974, Hagin opened RHEMA Bible Training College, in Broken Arrow, Oklahoma, which now has training centers in fourteen countries, planted over 1,500 congregations worldwide, and has 25,000 alumni.

 In 1979, he founded the Prayer and Healing Center to provide a place for the sick to come and "have the opportunity to build their faith."
 Its Healing School continues to be held free of charge twice a day on the Rhema campus.

 On May 20, 1994, Hagin received an Honorary Doctor of Divinity Degree from Faith Theological Seminary in Tampa, Florida.

 Death

-Hagin went to bed on Saturday, September 13, 2003, feeling well, according to a news release from his ministry.
-He sat at the breakfast table on Sunday morning and smiled at his wife, Oretha, then sighed and his head fell to his chest.
-He died on Friday, September 19, 2003, at the age of 86.
+Hagin died on September 19, 2003, at the age of 86.

-Views

-Hagin, in his book The Woman Question, accepts and approves the ordination of women as pastors and preachers in the Church.

-In 1998, Hagin and his son, Kenneth Hagin Jr., were wrapped up in controversy over their stances on interracial couples.

 Rhema Bible Training College

 Hagin founded Rhema Bible Training College, previously Rhema Bible Training Center, in 1974.
 The college is accredited by Transworld Accrediting Commission International, This Bible institute is located on 110 acre in Broken Arrow, a suburb of Tulsa, Oklahoma.
-The curriculum is derived from a Charismatic/Pentecostal heritage.
+The curriculum is derived from a Charismatic heritage.
 There are seven ministry concentrations specializing in children's ministry, youth ministry, evangelism, pastoral care, missions, biblical studies, and supportive ministry.
 Rhema has established training centers in Austria, Brazil, Colombia, Germany, India, Indonesia, Italy, Mexico, Peru, Romania, Greece, Singapore, South Africa, the South Pacific, Thailand, Nigeria, Zambia, Egypt, and the Philippines.

 After Hagin's death in 2003, his son, Kenneth W. Hagin, continued to run the institution.
 Rhema has trained over 80,000 graduates who reside and minister in 52 countries.

 Locally, Rhema is known for its annual Christmas display, which in recent years has included more than 2 million lights synchronized to Christmas music.

 Rhema was granted an exception to Title IX in 2016.
 Its 2020–2021 student handbook states that among students, "RBTC will not allow any type of physical or sexual activity/behavior other than what the Bible states is permitted for a husband and wife who are legally married.
 This includes, but is not limited to, homosexual activities, fornication, adultery, pornography, and so forth ...."